 We have a very popular Working Members' scheme, where you can enjoy all the benefits of membership while also getting involved in all aspects of our work, from guiding tours to custodianship, wherever your skills and interests lie.

 Our members enjoy exclusive tours, talks, a regular newsletter, and the opportunity to spend time enjoying shared interests and socialising with like minded people from all walks of life.

-Following the decline of the coal industry and a serious fire in 2003 the Grade ll listed landmark is undergoing extensive ongoing restoration which will see it become an exciting and sustainable visitor attraction.
+This Grade ll listed landmark is undergoing phased restoration which will see it become an exciting and sustainable visitor attraction.